Fifth Notice of Regulatory Relief

 - Extension of Regulatory Relief for Club Licenses: Type 50, 51 and 52

-Those temporary relief measures remain in place, and the Department now issues the following relief to enable licensees with on-sale privileges to reopen their businesses for on-site consumption that is consistent with the Governor’s declarations and orders as well as other State and local health and safety guidelines:
+Unless otherwise noted, those temporary relief measures remain in place, and the Department now issues the following relief to enable licensees with on-sale privileges to reopen their businesses for on-site consumption that is consistent with the Governor’s declarations and orders as well as other State and local health and safety guidelines:

 16. On-Sale Licensees Without Kitchen Facilities